MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-encryption-byok.md

 - [Power BI metrics](../create-reports/service-goals-introduction.md) don't currently support BYOK

 BYOK applies only to semantic models.
 Push semantic models, Excel files, and CSV files that users can upload to the service aren't encrypted using your own key.
+PowerBI users can use [Customer Key](/purview/customer-key-set-up) for Excel workbooks stored in SharePoint and OneDrive.
 To identify which items are stored in your workspaces, use the following PowerShell command:

 `PS C:\> Get-PowerBIWorkspace -Scope Organization -Include All`